-- 5. Enter the following: (fields marked with pare required) - Page group name.
-This must be unique among all page groups - Description.
-Will be displayed with the group name in lists of page groups. - Select whether or not to ask SIP telephones to auto-answer.
+- 5. Enter the following: (fields marked with pare required) - Name: Page group name.
+This must be unique among all page groups - Description: Will be displayed with the group name in lists of page groups. - Request telephones to auto-answer: Select whether or not to ask SIP telephones to auto-answer.
 Not all telephone models support this.
-Any models that do not support this feature ring and do not auto-answer.
+Any models that do not support this feature ring and do not auto-answer. - Play beep to caller: Select whether or not to play a beep to the caller when the caller is placed in the conference.
+Default is yes.